 Task 1.1

 You need to create an AWS EC2 Instance, remember to use the t2.micro plan which is for the free tier.
 Write down the steps to create it and the resources provided for this instance.
 (Hint.: select RAM, CPU etc.)?

+1st step:-

+Search for ec2 instance after log in through console.